pkarolyi/garden-snail/README.md

 If you see "remote caching enabled" printed that means that it is using the cache.
 Also you should see some logs from the remote cache server.

-After running the build once, delete the local cache files (`node_modules/.cache` and if you are using NextJs then also `.next`) and running the build again without any changes.
+After running the build once, delete the local cache files (`node_modules/.cache` for `turbo@1` and `.turbo/cache` for `turbo@2` and if you are using NextJs then also `.next`) and running the build again without any changes.
 You should see "FULL TURBO" printed as Turborepo uses your remote cache to download the artifacts instead of building them again.

 ### Long-term setup